-- 1. Well design plans or schematics on construction

-of each new well. - 2.
-Completion and construction data for each existing well that will be used in the monitoring well network (e.g. State well reports if available, geophysical data, downhole video, non-pumping and pumping water levels, well and casing depth and diameter, pump depth, or schematics for proposed modifications). - 3.
+- 1. Well design plans or schematics on construction of each new well. - 2.
+Completion and construction data for each existing well that will be used in the monitoring well network (e.g. State well reports, available geophysical data, downhole video, pump depth, or schematics for proposed modifications). - 3.
 Monitoring well equipment specifications and installation. - 4.
 Designated hydrogeologist/engineer and well drilling contractor. - iii.
 Schedule for completion of work. - iv.
 Assurances that the District can maintain access to the monitoring well network and equipment. - v.
 Parties responsible for maintaining, repairing, and equipping the monitoring well network. - d) The established monitoring well network may potentially be converted to a compliance well network as part of a permit provision. - 2.4.
 Hydrogeological Report.
 The report must include hydrogeologic information as specified in the Guidelines and shall provide findings and conclusions addressing the response of an aquifer to pumping over time and the potential for causing unreasonable impacts.
 Applicants may not rely solely on reports previously filed with or prepared by the District.
 If a Hydrogeological Report is required by this Section, the Hydrogeological Report is a required component of all administratively complete Production Permit applications. - 5.
 Well Construction.
 All proposed pumping wells must be completed and equipped for the ultimate planned use or, at minimum, completed and equipped to isolate the target production zone for the ultimate planned use and production rate.
 Observation wells may be required per the Guidelines.
 The applicant is responsible for all cost associated with the design, engineering, well construction, and other related expenses.